-Course: Music 1 Course No: 15290 2 units for each of Preliminary and HSC Board Developed Course Exclusions Music 2
+Course: Music 1 Course No: 15290 2 units for each of Preliminary and HSC Board Developed Course Exclusions: Music 2

 In the Preliminary and HSC courses, students will study the concepts of music through the learning experiences of performance, composition, musicology and aural within the context of a range of styles, periods and genres.
+In addition to the core learning experiences, students will develop skills to critically evaluate music, understand the impact of technology on music and develop personal values about music.
+At the end of the course students should have the skills, understanding and experiences for music making to have a significant continual role in their lives.